semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 So, for example, let's say that we want to know how old the character of the "Stark" house will be in 23 years.
 What we need to do, is to create a script-evaluated field, named `future_age`, calculated from the `age` field.
 All we have to do, is to add `16` to the `age` field.

-With scripting, there is two ways to select a field from a document.
+With scripting, there is two ways to select a field from an existing document.

 - Using `doc['name_of_the_field'].value`, is faster but has a higher memory usage, and is limiter to fields that have a single value, and single terms.
 For us, that would mean that we cannot use the `doc` notation on fields such as `tags` (it is an array), or `biography` (it is not single term field).